Guderian2nd/TrueHistoryAI/AI Rules.md

 IF DmgUnitNum is High THEN NeedLogistics is High
 IF DmgUnitNum is Medium THEN NeedLogistics is Medium IF DmgUnitNum is Low THEN NeedLogistics is Low
-IF DmgUnitNum is VeryLow THEN NeedLogistics is Low
-IF RemainingLabor is RemainLaborHigh THEN NeedLogistics is Medium IF NeedLogistics is High THEN Logistics is LHigh
+IF DmgUnitNum is VeryLow THEN NeedLogistics is VeryLow IF RemainingLabor is RemainLaborHigh THEN NeedLogistics is Medium IF NeedLogistics is High THEN Logistics is LHigh
 IF NeedLogistics is Medium THEN Logistics is LMedium